‘Reform UK supporters most likely to say they feel powerless to make change’

 Mr Duffy said the survey also showed a “collapse in belief that public services are ready to listen to complaints”.

-The research showed the share of people who feel most public services are ready to listen to complaints has almost halved in recent decades, from 49 per cent in 2002 to just 26 per cent this year.
+The research showed the share of people who feel most public services are ready to listen to complaints has almost halved in recent decades, from 49% in 2002 to just 26% this year.

 Mr Duffy said: “We know that how services respond when things go wrong is a key element of ‘delivery’, which is major focus for the current Government but these results shows how difficult a task they face in convincing the public that services can actually deliver for them.”